Current Digital Inequities

-Language Barriers: Most digital services and resources are in English which creates barriers for limited and non-English speaking communities.
+Language Barriers: Most digital inclusion services and resources are in English which creates barriers for limited and non-English speaking communities.

 |Lack of Awareness: Most digital inclusion services and resources are communicated through a “top-down approach” which often leaves immigrant communities and

 communities of color out of the communication process.

-Therefore, it is important to the City of Long Beach to promote and implement an equity lens and inclusion approach in all decisions, policies and practices.
+Therefore, it is important to the City of Long Beach to promote and implement an equity lens and inclusion approaches in all decisions, policies and practices.
 To eliminate the challenges and barriers, the City and local stakeholders will continue to connect low-income communities and communities of color to digital literacy training, the Internet, technology devices and other digital inclusion resources.